Unity-Technologies/com.unity.integrations.shotgrid/Documentation~/troubleshooting.md

 * The contents of %APPDATA%/Shotgun/Logs
 * The content of the Python console running python.exe (client)

-## Unity 2019.1 and More Recent Versions
+## Problems relating to the Unity Hub
-Starting with Unity 2019.1, launching Unity from Shotgun will bring up the Unity Hub (instead of the project selector).

-Version 2.x.y of the Unity Hub will keep running after Unity is launched, and will be brought back every time you launch Unity from Shotgun.
+Launching Unity from Shotgun will bring up the Unity Hub.
+The Unity Hub will keep running after Unity is launched, and will be brought back every time you launch Unity from Shotgun.
 This is problematic if you need to launch Unity from a different Shotgun context, as the Unity Hub will retain the first environment variables it was launched with